niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 Save
 ```

-The exact UI sequence may vary according to the implemented application surface.
+This sequence describes the canonical application-level workflow.
+It is **not** a claim that a complete graphical frontend currently exposes every step as a clickable UI workflow.

-The underlying canonical ownership remains the same.
+The exact application surface may vary according to the implemented interface.

 ---